TL;DR

 As you can see, Quote B is more expensive, but it offers more comprehensive cover with a lower excess.
 This is the trade-off you need to consider.
 The "best" policy isn't just the cheapest; it's the one that provides the right level of protection for your peace of mind and budget.

-It's important to understand that a 60-second quote is a highly accurate estimate, not a final, binding offer.
+It's important to understand that the 60-second process is a request for a quote, not the final figure.
+A real quote requires a consultation on the phone with the client to ensure accuracy.
 It's calculated based on the standard risk profile for someone of your age and location, with the cover options you've selected.

 The final premium is confirmed after you've completed a full application.
 For Moratorium underwriting, this is usually a quick process.
 For Full Medical Underwriting, the insurer will review your health declaration before providing a final price and confirming any specific exclusions.